4 min read

 A breech pregnancy or birth is when a baby is positioned or born bottom first, the preferred position being head first.
 It is said that around 3-5% of pregnant women in the last trimester have a breech baby.
 We asked one of our Expert Advisory Board members Dr. Michael Rogers 羅傑士醫生 with expertise in the area to explain the matter in an exclusive Healthy Matters interview.

-Doctor Rogers has worked in Hong Kong’s public sector for more than 24 years before moving to private practice 10 years ago.
+Doctor Michael Rogers has worked in Hong Kong’s public sector for more than 24 years before moving to private practice 10 years ago.
 He has introduced numerous innovations in obstetrics to Hong Kong, one of them being the external cephalic version (ECV) at term for breech presentation.

 In early pregnancy the position of the baby is random with 50% presenting as a breech and 50% as cephalic (head first).
 As pregnancy progresses the proportion presenting as cephalic increases to around 95% at term.

 Most breech presentations will turn spontaneously to cephalic between 32 and 36 weeks of pregnancy.
 After 36 weeks of pregnancy spontaneous version to cephalic presentation is very uncommon: leaving around 3.5% of babies in breech presentation at term.
-Conversely, if preterm labour occurs the chances of the baby presenting as a breech are much higher depending on how preterm.
+Conversely, if preterm labor occurs the chances of the baby presenting as a breech are much higher depending on how preterm.

 Whilst most breech babies and their mothers are entirely normal, babies with congenital abnormalities (e.g. Spina bifida, Congenital hydrocephalus) or intrauterine growth restriction are more likely to present as a breech.
-Similarly, women with uterine abnormalities, uterine fibroids, placenta praevia or a history of caesarean section are more likely to have a breech presentation.
+Similarly, women with uterine abnormalities, uterine fibroids, placenta praevia or a history of cesarean section are more likely to have a breech presentation.

 Opinions differ regarding the risks of vaginal delivery in breech presentations.
 Some consider vaginal delivery safe if: the pregnancy is otherwise uncomplicated, the baby weighs less than 3.5kg, is in flexed or complete breech presentation, and the mother is known to have an adequate pelvis (i.e. has delivered vaginally before).